numerica-ideas/community/java/maven-for-beginners/README.md

 ![cowsay dependency in pom file](./images/7_adding_dependency.png)

 > This dependency is fetched from the [Maven central repository](https://mvnrepository.com/artifact/com.github.ricksbrown/cowsay), which is the default, publicly available repository for getting Maven dependencies.
-We also have the option of working with other pulbic repositories like [JCenter](https://bintray.com/bintray/jcenter) and [JBoss](https://developer.jboss.org/wiki/MavenRepository) or even with a private repository within an organization.
+We also have the option of working with other public repositories like [JFrog](https://jfrog.com/artifactory/), [AWS CodeArtifact](https://aws.amazon.com/codeartifact/), [JitPack](https://jitpack.io/) or even with a private repository within an organization.

 Also, let's modify the code in our main class to use the **cowsay** library.
 In `/src/main/.../App.java`, replace the code with the one below.